OctopusDeploy/docs/docs/getting-started/samples-instance.md

 position: 50
 ---

-Many of the deployment samples in our docs reference our Octopus Cloud [samples instance](https://samples.octopus.app) which contains real-world deployment and runbook examples.
-Each one highlights one or more Octopus features available for you to use, from deploying Java applications, to upgrading a Helm chart in a Kubernetes cluster.
+Many deployment samples in our docs reference our Octopus Cloud [samples instance](https://samples.octopus.app), which contains real-world deployment and runbook examples.
+Each one highlights one or more available Octopus features, from deploying Java applications to upgrading a Helm chart in a Kubernetes cluster.

 This page acts as a directory of features found in our samples instance.